gvestmann/diy-web-hosting/README.md

 # diy-web-hosting

+The technical article is found [here.](https://gvestmann.github.io/diy-web-hosting/).

-The assignent is called "Networking and Internet Basics".
-So I'm hosting a basic Internet page via some Networking magic.
+The assignment is called "Networking and Internet Basics".
+So what I'm doing for that one is hosting some Basic Internet via some Networking magic.

-The host machine is a piece-of-shit Acer laptop with some 4gb of RAM and a weak-ass CPU.
+The host machine I'm working with is a piece-of-shit Acer laptop with some 4gb of RAM and a weak-ass CPU I bought for other purposes a while back.

-The website is built on Bootstrap.
+The article/website is built on Bootstrap.
 There's no JS sorcery here.
 It has some custom CSS tweaks.
-It's mainly about the content and the hosting tutorial itself.
+Since it's all about the content and tutorial itself, don't pay too much attention to the code it relies on.
+It's nicely responsive and all.

-I like to call my host "Delores" ...
+I like to call my host "Delores", if you get the ref ...